 Deadline for applications is June 6, 2014.
 The council will release its next Diversity 50 list in the Fall 2014 and will facilitate introductions for our Members boards and executive teams at that time.

 Diversity 50 is designed to help corporate directors identify board-ready diverse candidates beyond their own networks.
 How do we define diversity?
 The Council’s definition expands the traditional board definition of industry experience, management experience, functional area of expertise, education, geography and age to also include such considerations as ethnicity, gender and aboriginal status.

-We are grateful to HSBC Canada President and CEO Paulo Maia, Deloitte Managing Partner and Chief Executive Frank Vettese and the eight other CEOs who have developed and vetted the qualification criteria for Diversity 50 in collaboration with the Council.
+We are grateful to HSBC Canada President and CEO Paulo Maia, Deloitte Managing Partner and Chief Executive Frank Vettese and the ten other CEOs who have developed and vetted the qualification criteria for Diversity 50 in collaboration with the Council.
 In turn, the Council collaborated with GMI Ratings, a leading independent provider of global corporate governance ratings and research with a database of over 130,000 public company directors.